zeroDivZero/notes-ios/notes/testing/2_anatomy.md

 XCTAssertThrowsError(), XCTAssertNoThrow()
 ```

-May be tempted to use only `XCTAssert()` or `XCTAssertTrue()`, but more specific assert makes test more readable, and error message is more descriptive if test fails.
+May be tempted to use only `XCTAssert()` or `XCTAssertTrue()`, but more specific assert makes test more readable, and error message more descriptive if test fails.

-Every assert func allows custom error message.
+Every assert func allows custom error message:

 ```swift
 XCTAssertFalse(ballon.popped, "Balloon should not be